sky-music/sky-python-music-sheet-maker/README.md

 This program lets you make visual music sheets for Sky: Children of the Light.
 It will ask you a few questions, and does not require previous knowledge of the command line to run.

-More details at the [Sky-Music website] (https://sky-music.github.io).
+More details at the [Sky-Music website](https://sky-music.github.io).

 ## Table of contents